 SAMUEL CHELPKA: "Litany" by Billy Collins.
 You are the bread and the knife, the crystal goblet and the wine.
 You are the dew of the morning grass and the burning wheel...

 SIEGEL: And just a few days ago, the precocious performer met his muse, as NPR's Ted Robbins reports.

 TED ROBBINS: No one knew quite what to expect when the University of Arizona Poetry Center invited Billy Collins to meet Samuel Chelpka and his parents Christopher and Della.

-Mr. BILLY COLLINS (Poet): Hi, Samuel, Billy Collins.
+BILLY COLLINS: Hi, Samuel, Billy Collins.
 How are you?